seanode/seanode.github.io/_posts/2014-08-28-sept-2014-nodejs-on-windows-with-edge-iisnode.md

 [meetup](TODO)
 on **Wednesday, Sept.
 17, 2014** with talks on modern Node.js development on the Microsoft stack.
-We'll get pizza and beverages thanks to our wonderful host Mixpo downtown.
+We'll get pizza and beverages thanks to our wonderful host Mixpo.

 As always, you can find all things Seattle Node.js-related at the group website:
 [http://seanode.github.io/](http://seanode.github.io/).
 And you can reach out to